 I know what you’re thinking … “oil face wash?”
-It may sounds counterintuitive but hear me out.
-I’ve been using this for the last couple months and it’s SO GOOD.
+It may sounds counterintuitive, but hear me out.
+I’ve been using this for the last few years and it’s SO GOOD.
 My skin is more healthy, bright and hydrated than ever.

 Oil cleansing is a mild way to wash your face that causes less irritation and is very effective of removing makeup and unwanted oils.

 My skin is combination, so it tends to get a bit oily throughout the day, but can also dry out and be flaky.
 I’ve noticed a HUGE difference in how hydrated my skin stays all day and how it doesn’t tend to get as oily.
 Pretty crazy, right?

 And this homemade oil face wash recipe is SO easy to make with a few simple ingredients that you can tweak depending on your skin type.
 I refill the ingredients in my glass pump jar about once a quarter, so it lasts quite a while!